On the frequentist validity of Bayesian limits: Posterior concentration

-\item[(ii)] the sequence $P_{\tht_0,n}$ satisfies $P_{\tht_0,n} \, \ctg \, a_n^{-1}\, P_n^{\Pi|B}$. \end{itemize} Then $\Pi_n(V|\samplen)\convprob{P_{\tht_0,n}}0$. \end{theorem} These conditions are to be interpreted as follows: theorem~\ref{thm:testconsequi} lends condition~{\it(i)} a distinctly Bayesian interpretation: it requires a Bayesian test to set $V$ apart from $B$ with testing power $a_n$.
-Lemma~\ref{lem:testineq} translates this into the (still Bayesian) statement that the posterior for $V$ concentrates under $P_n^{\Pi|B}$.
-Condition~{\it(ii)} is there to promote the assertion of lemma~\ref{lem:testineq} to a frequentist statement through (\ref{eq:defrc}).
-To present this from another perspective: condition~{\it(ii)} ensures that the $P_n^{\Pi|B}$ cannot be tested versus $P_{\tht_0,n}$ at power $a_n$, so the posterior for $V$ concentrates under $P_{\tht_0,n}$ as well (otherwise a sequence $\phi_n(\samplen)\propto \Pi_n(V|\samplen)$ would constitute such a test).
+\item[(ii)] the sequence $P_{\tht_0,n}$ satisfies $P_{\tht_0,n} \, \ctg \, a_n^{-1}\, P_n^{\Pi|B}$. \end{itemize} Then $\Pi(V|\samplen)\convprob{P_{\tht_0,n}}0$. \end{theorem} These conditions are to be interpreted as follows: theorem~\ref{thm:testconsequi} lends condition~{\it(i)} a distinctly Bayesian interpretation: it requires a Bayesian test to set $V$ apart from $B$ with testing power $a_n$.
+Lemma~\ref{lem:testineq} translates this into the (still Bayesian) statement that the posteriors for $V$ go to zero in $P_n^{\Pi|B}$-expectation.
+Condition~{\it(ii)} is there to promote this Bayesian point to a frequentist one through (\ref{eq:defrc}).
+To present this from another perspective: condition~{\it(ii)} ensures that the $P_n^{\Pi|B}$ cannot be tested versus $P_{\tht_0,n}$ at power $a_n$, so the posterior for $V$ go to zero in $P_{\tht_0,n}$-expectation as well (otherwise a sequence $\phi_n(\samplen)\propto \Pi(V|\samplen)$ would constitute such a test).